The biharmonic heat operator on edge manifolds and non-linear fourth order equations: Preliminaries and statement of the main results

+An important ingredient in the analysis of singular edge spaces is the vector space $\V$ of \emph{edge} vector fields smooth in the interior of $\widetilde{M}$ and tangent at the boundary $\partial M$ to the fibres of the fibration.
+This space $\V$ is closed under the ordinary Lie bracket of vector fields, hence defines a Lie algebra.
+Its description in local coordinates is as follows.
+Consider the local coordinates $(x,y,z)$ on $\overline{M}$ near the boundary.
+Then the edge vector fields $\V$ are locally generated by

 We may now define the Banach space of continuous sections $\mathscr{C}_{\textup{ie}}^0(M)$, continuous on $\widetilde{M}$ up to the boundary and fibrewise constant at $x=0$.
 This is precisely the space of continuous sections with respect to the topology on $M$ induced by the Riemannian metric $g$.
-Banach spaces of higher order are defined as follows, compare \cite{BDV:THE}.
+The standard space of $2k$-times continuously differentiable functions in the open interior $M$ is denoted by $C^{2k}(M)$.
+Banach spaces of higher order are now defined as follows, compare \cite{BDV:THE}.